Right

 (first official training flight)

-Inductee - Recruit
+Civilian Inductee -

 Recruits -

-hopeful pilots to be who have recently applied to fly at the Western
+are hopeful pilots to be who have

-Front with Jasta 5.
+recently applied to fly at the Western Front with Jasta 5.

-Recruits go through their
+Recruits go through their "Induction" -

-"Induction" - getting their game installed, getting communications set up and making sure that they have all the
+getting their game installed, getting communications set up and

-an active member of the Jagdstaffel.
+their training and otherwise be an active member of the

-Recruits do not bear any uniform rank insignia, which would normally
+Recruits do not bear any uniform rank

-be worn on the sleeves, which accounts for the nickname of "slick
+accounts for the nickname of "slick sleeve".

-No Uniform
+No

-Applied to join Jasta 5
+Applied to join Jasta 5 |

 Officer